pedroheyerdahl/kellogg/README.md

 After uploading the original file to Drive, each tab was copyied to a different spreadsheet and later renamed accordingly.

+Any extra carriage returns were removed prior to loading in BQ, using regex

 ## Loading into BigQuery
 After retrieving the Drive URI for each spreadsheet, a permanent table linked to the external data source was created using the bq command-line tool's `mk` command:
 ```